espruino/BangleApps/apps/gipy/README.md

 If you want to raise issues the main repository is [https://github.com/wagnerf42/BangleApps](here) and the rust code doing the actual map computations is located [https://github.com/wagnerf42/gps](here).
+You can try the cutting edge version at [https://wagnerf42.github.io/BangleApps/](https://wagnerf42.github.io/BangleApps/)

 frederic.wagner@imag.fr